Skip to content

 └──────────────────────────────────────────────────────────┘

-You create a browser session and send individual actions: click, type, navigate, screenshot.
-You decide what to do at every step.
+You send individual actions to a cloud computer: click, type, navigate, screenshot, shell commands.
+No model involved — you decide what to do at every step.

 computer.click(400, 300)